juandavidvargas19/MAPS_PROJECT/README.md

 1. A secondary network (2nd-Net) with a comparator matrix connected to wagering units
 2. A cascade model facilitating graded accumulation of activation

 Our experiments demonstrate significant performance improvements across multiple domains including Blindsight, Artificial Grammar Learning (AGL), Single-Agent Reinforcement Learning (SARL), and Multi-Agent Reinforcement Learning (MARL).
-We test our architecture over 6 settings, alternating with this 2 components on and off.
+We test our architecture over 6 settings, alternating with these 2 components on and off.

    ![](images/RLC_Figures.jpg)